 - Offers the best protection for your pet

-- Covers long term illnesses
+- Covers long-term and chronic illnesses

 Cons of lifetime pet insurance